MichaelMadhukalya/grafxp/README.md

 # Request latency percentiles using Prometheus histograms
-Emit Prometheus histogram metrics for request latency percentiles.
+Emit Prometheus histogram metrics for request latency percentiles (P95 and P50).

 ## Implementation
 Javascript Prometheus client used: `prom-client`.
 The following are the steps: